qwazwsx/SonicPad-Debian/README.md

 ## 🚀 Features

-Ready to go Debian 11 Bullseye Image for the SonicPad!
+Ready to go Debian 12 Bookworm Image for the SonicPad!
 Allows you to install the latest, unmodified, versions of software within the Klipper ecosystem.

 The following packages are pre-installed: